Ferdinand57/test_repo/README.md

 }
 ```

-Usage: Use margins to control the spacing between elements on a page.

-Border:
+- Border:

 Purpose: Defines the edge of the element and can be styled to enhance visual appearance.

+Usage: Use borders to outline elements, separate sections, or add visual emphasis.

 Implementation:
 ```